List of Macaronesian species extinct in the Holocene

 Location of Macaronesia in the North Atlantic Ocean.

 The long-legged bunting (Emberiza alcoveri) disappeared after the human settlement of the Canary Islands.
 Along with several New Zealand wrens, it is a rare example of a flightless passerine.

-This is a list of Macaronesian animals extinct in the Holocene that covers extinctions from the Holocene epoch, a geologic epoch that began about 11,650 years before present (about 9700 BCE) (Note: The source gives "11,700 calendar yr b2k (before CE 2000)".
+This is a list of Macaronesian species extinct in the Holocene that covers extinctions from the Holocene epoch, a geologic epoch that began about 11,650 years before present (about 9700 BCE) (Note: The source gives "11,700 calendar yr b2k (before CE 2000)".
 But "BP" means "before CE 1950".
 Therefore, the Holocene began 11,650 BP.
 Doing the math, that is c.
 9700 BCE.) and continues to the present day.

 Macaronesia is a collection of four volcanic archipelagos in the North Atlantic, off the coast of Africa.
 Macaronesia consists of the Azores (part of Portugal), Maderia (part of Portugal), the Canary Islands (part of Spain), and Cape Verde (an independent country).

-Numerous animal species have disappeared from the Macaronesian islands as part of the ongoing Holocene extinction, driven by human activity.
+Numerous species have disappeared from the Macaronesian islands as part of the ongoing Holocene extinction, driven by human activity.